rachelesmee/website/foss4guklocal2023/bristol.md

 The call for talks has now *closed*.

+### Information for Speakers for Bristol

+In terms of presenting format and setup, since we're running a "distributed" conference, all talks will be live streamed to youtube via the [Jitsi](https://jitsi.org/) steaming management app.
+This means we will need to have a "fixed" presentation laptop that is hooked up to the AV system, and so you will be expected to present from this.
+The presentation laptop will have a good wifi connection.

+As a back up option, we expect all presenters to provide a standalone PDF of their presentation which will be queued on the presentation laptop before the day.
+However, if you prefer to use an online format, e.g. google slides (or similar), or even a PDF that's on a URL, that is fine too, but please supply the URL to the presentation in advance too.

+Note, the presentation laptop **will not** have a copy of Microsoft Powerpoint.
+So if you're using Powerpoint to construct your deck, please export to PDF and check it any for any funky formatting quirks, since we'll use your PDF on the day.

+If you have indicated you'd like to do a live demo on your submission, you'll be contacted directly about this.

+Please supply a copy of your PDF, and if using, a URL to your slide deck, by no later that 17:00 on Tuesday 5th September 2023 to allow us to queue up your material beforehand.
+Please see your confirmation email for the contact email address for this.

 ### Registration

 [Registration](https://www.eventbrite.co.uk/e/foss4g-uk-local-2023-tickets-663598610307){:target="_newpage"} is now open!
 Join our [our mailing list](https://lists.osgeo.org/mailman/listinfo/uk){:target="_newpage"} to keep up to date with news.